 - Faxing your request to (07) 3225 2999

 The Queensland Building and Construction Commission

 GPO Box 5099

 - Visiting one of our Customer Service Centres.

 What you can do to help the EDR process

-The process will run more smoothly if you have all of your information handy for when you lodge your dispute and when our Building Inspector contacts you.
+The process will run more smoothly if you have all of your information handy for when you lodge your dispute and when our Resolution Services officer contacts you.
 This includes the details of the client you’re in dispute with and the contract you’ve signed with them.

-As the EDR process is about facilitation, be open and willing to reach an agreement and, if necessary, attend a site meeting.
+As the EDR process is about facilitation, be open and willing to reach an agreement.

 What to do if you're unhappy with the outcome of the EDR process